c00jsw00/FABbuild/README.md

 -------------------------------------------------------------------
 How to run the software
 1. python3 main.py
-- to generate the Final.pdb
+- to generate the Prediction.pdb